Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 However, in our case, we do not want to add this constraint since any user can hold several vesting contracts.
 This is why we won't be using a PDA here, and we can just delete the `find_key` method and its associated `SEED` constant.

-If you have been following along, your `src/state/vesting_contract.rs` file should look something like this :
+If you have been following along, your `src/state/vesting_contract.rs` file should look something like this:

 ```rust,noplayground
 use bonfida_utils::WrappedPodMut;